gabrielknot/DevOps/README.md

 -----------
 This is a docker conteinerization power example.

-Each of these two directories contains a docker-compose.yaml file, witch means, all you have to do is compose it up folowing the steps:
+Each of these two directories contains a docker-compose.yml file, which means, all you have to do is compose it up following the steps:

 To run nginx contaner:
 -----------